• Skip to primary navigation

 If you have ever had a charcuterie board, you know how delicious they can be.
 Offering up an array of pickled items, cured meats, cheese, sweet or savory jams, spreads, fresh fruit, crackers, bread, and more, a Charcuterie board is perfect to offer to a crowd.
 So today I bring you How to Build the Best Charcuterie Board.

 How do you pronounce charcuterie? [shahr-koo-tuh–ree].
-Enjoy all this post has to offer with lots of information so you can know How to Build the Best Charcuterie Board around.
+Enjoy all this post has to offer, with lots of information so you can know how to Build the Best Charcuterie Board around.
+Also, check out our new Breakfast Charcuterie Board or our Garlic Butter Board for more fun ideas.

 Helpful Items for this post